Yiling-Huo/yiling-huo.github.io/_posts/2023-02-06-how-to-build-your-personal-website-using-github-pages-and-jekyll.md

 Edit these variables to edit the header and footers.
 Note that any changes to `_config.yml` will require re-running `bundle exec jekyll serve` to take effect.

 Page files such as `index.markdown` have two main components, the YAML header and the content.
 The YAML header is enclosed in triple dashes on either side.
 Inside the YAML header, you can set values for various variables for your page.
-For now, the only varialbe specified is `layout:`.
+For now, the only variable specified is `layout:`.
 We can add more variables such as `title:` or `permalink:` for other pages.
 The home page does not need a `permalink:`.

 After the YAML, we can simply add some content to be shown on the home page.
 Because this is a markdown file, we can use both [markdown syntax](https://www.markdownguide.org/basic-syntax/) and [html syntax](https://www.arubanetworks.com/techdocs/ClearPass/CPGuest_UG_HTML_6.5/Content/Reference/BasicHTMLSyntax.htm#:~:text=HTML%20is%20a%20markup%20language,example%2C%20.).